kenjis/php-framework-benchmark/README.md

 # PHP Framework Benchmark

-This project attempts to mesure minimum overhead (minimum bootstrap cost) of PHP frameworks in real world.
+This project attempts to measure minimum overhead (minimum bootstrap cost) of PHP frameworks in real world.

-So I think the minimun applications to benchmark should not include:
+So I think the minimum applications to benchmark should not include:

 * cost of template engine (HTML output)
 * cost of database manipulation